 What hours will the gates close?

-The gates are closed between 7pm and 7am, but pedestrian access is still possible at this time with a Friends of Dalkeith Annual Pass card.
+The gates are closed between 7pm and 7am, but pedestrian access is still possible out with these time with a Friends of Dalkeith Annual Pass or Dog Walker Pass.

 How do I get an Annual Pass or Dog Walker Pass?